material-motion/material-motion/concepts/runtimes.md

 This function must use a `Plan type → Executor type` lookup table to identify what type of Executor it needs to instantiate.

 The simplest way to generate this lookup table is to allow Plans to define which Executor they require.
-This does not provide the cleanest separation of concerns, but it does resolve a class of problems that exist if Executors can define which Plans they fulfill.
+This does not provide the cleanest separation of concerns.
+It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

 ### On commit: generate executors